ajktown/docs/dev_api/diagrams/post-word.md

 ## Overview
 Endpoint `POST /api/v1/words` is used to post a new word to the database.
 The user sends a request to the API with the word to be posted.
 The API then creates a new word document in the database and returns the created word document to the user.

-## Automatically updated filed

-## PostArchivedActionGroupBodyDTO

-### actionGroupId: string
-The id of the action group to be archived

-### message: string
-The reason why the user is archiving the action group

 ## Diagram

 ```plantuml